Top, bottom, and versatile

-In human sexuality, top, bottom, and versatile are roles during sexual activity, especially between two men.
+In human sexuality: top, bottom, and versatile are roles during sexual activity, especially between two (or more) males.
 A top is usually a person who penetrates, a bottom is usually one who receives penetration, and someone who is versatile engages in either or both roles.
 These terms may be elements of self-identity that indicate an individual's usual preference and habits, but might also describe broader sexual identities and social roles.

-Top is known formally as insertive sex role, and bottom is known formally as receptive sex role.

 The terms top and bottom do not refer to the literal physical position during sex.

 For men who have sex with men and do not engage in anal sex, the term "side" has been proposed and has seen commercial use.
-Side men do not engage in anal sex but rather enjoy outercourse.
+Side men do not engage in anal sex but rather enjoy non-penetrative sex.

 Top

-A top is usually a person who engages in the penetrative role during sexual activity; for men who have sex with men (MSMs), this often involves penetration using the penis during anal or oral sex.
-Top is also used as a verb meaning "to penetrate another".
-Top may also describe a broader personal identity involving dominance in a romantic or sexual relationship; however, this stipulation is not a requisite element of being a top.
+A top is usually a person who engages in the penetrative role during sexual activity; for men who have sex with men (MSM), this often involves penetration using the penis during anal and oral sex.
+Top is also used as a verb meaning "to penetrate another."
+Top may also describe a broader personal identity involving the display of dominance and authority in a romantic or sexual relationship; however, this stipulation is not a requisite element of being a top.